ATP5E: Function

-Function

-Mitochondrial membrane ATP synthase (F1Fo ATP synthase or Complex V) produces ATP from ADP in the presence of a proton gradient across the membrane which is generated by electron transport complexes of the respiratory chain.
-F-type ATPases consist of two structural domains, F1 - containing the extramembraneous catalytic core, and Fo - containing the membrane proton channel, linked together by a central stalk and a peripheral stalk.
-During catalysis, ATP synthesis in the catalytic domain of F1 is coupled via a rotary mechanism of the central stalk subunits to proton translocation.
-Part of the complex F1 domain and of the central stalk which is part of the complex rotary element.
-Rotation of the central stalk against the surrounding alpha3beta3 subunits leads to hydrolysis of ATP in three separate catalytic sites on the beta subunits (By similarity).
+Mitochondrial membrane ATP synthase (F1Fo ATP synthase or Complex V) produces ATP from ADP in the presence of a proton gradient (difference in proton concentration) across the membrane generated by electron transport complexes of the respiratory chain.
+F-type ATPases consist of two structural domains or parts: F1, which contains the catalytic core outside of the membrane; and Fo, which contains the proton channel reaching across the membrane; both linked together by a central stalk and a peripheral stalk.
+During catalysis, ATP synthesis in the active site of F1 is coupled, through a mechanism involving the rotation of the central stalk, to the motion of protons across the membrane.
+ATP5F1E is part of the F1 domain, and more specifically part of the rotating central stalk.
+Rotation of the central stalk against the surrounding alpha3beta3 subunits, leads to the hydrolysis of ATP in three separate catalytic sites on the beta subunits (By similarity).

-The epsilon subunit is located in the stalk region of the F1 complex, and acts as an inhibitor of the ATPase catalytic core.
-The epsilon subunit can assume two conformations, contracted and extended, where the latter inhibits ATP hydrolysis.
-The conformation of the epsilon subunit is determined by the direction of rotation of the gamma subunit, and possibly by the presence of ADP.
-The epsilon subunit is thought to become extended in the presence of ADP, thereby acting as a safety lock to prevent wasteful ATP hydrolysis.
+Being located in the stalk region of the F1 complex, the epsilon unit acts as an inhibitor of the active site of the ATPase.
+The epsilon subunit can assume two conformations, or shapes: contracted and extended.
+The latter inhibits ATP hydrolysis, while the former does not.
+The conformation of the epsilon subunit is determined by the direction of rotation of the gamma subunit of the ATPase, and possibly by the presence of ADP.
+The epsilon subunit is thought to become extended in the presence of ADP, thereby acting as a safety lock to prevent the wasteful degradation of ATP to ADP through hydrolysis.

 Clinical significance

 Mutations in the ATP5F1E gene cause mitochondrial complex V deficiency, nuclear 3 (MC5DN3), a mitochondrial disorder with heterogeneous clinical manifestations including dysmorphic features, psychomotor retardation, hypotonia, growth retardation, cardiomyopathy, enlarged liver, hypoplastic kidneys and elevated lactate levels in urine, plasma and cerebrospinal fluid.
 Pathogenic variations have included a homozygous Tyr12Cys mutation in the ATP5E gene, which has been linked with neonatal onset complex V deficiency with lactic acidosis, 3-methylglutaconic aciduria, mild mental retardation and developed peripheral neuropathy.

-Reduced expression of ATP5F1E is significantly associated with the diagnosis of Papillary Thyroid Cancer and may serve as an early tumor marker of the disease.
-Papillary Thyroid Cancer is the most common type of thyroid cancer, representing 75 percent to 85 percent of all thyroid cancer cases.
+Reduced expression of ATP5F1E is significantly associated with the diagnosis of papillary thyroid cancer and may serve as an early tumor marker of the disease.
+Papillary thyroid cancer is the most common type of thyroid cancer, representing 75 percent to 85 percent of all thyroid cancer cases.
 It occurs more frequently in women and presents in the 20–55 year age group.
 It is also the predominant cancer type in children with thyroid cancer, and in patients with thyroid cancer who have had previous radiation to the head and neck.